Susan Dentzer, AHIP, Eric Schulz, Harvard Pilgrim and David Ricks, Eli Lilly, in Austin.

 On 12 of Harvard Pilgrim's contracts, there's an incentive for pharmaceutical companies to negotiate.

-The role of the consumer is growing as well as more emphasis is put on transparency.
+The role of the consumer is growing as well as more emphasis on transparency.

 When one new drug came out for $96,000, there was a discount in the 50-percent range.